Becky Pizer, PsyD

 Dr. Pizer’s clinical background is primarily in community mental health with a focus on supporting underserved families.
 After working with young people and their families in school, inpatient, residential, and various outpatient settings, she served as the training director at Alameda Family Services from 2000 – 2007.

 Since coming to the Wright Institute in 2007, Dr. Pizer has provided clinical services and consultation at community agencies such as Options Recovery Services, A Home Within, Family Builders, and Witness to Witness.
 She conducts ongoing consultation groups and annual training for clinical supervisors.
-Her areas of interest include narrative therapy, foster and adoptive family support, multiculturalism and inclusion, and substance abuse treatment.
+Her clinical areas of interest include narrative therapy, foster and adoptive family support, racial justice, disability justice, and addiction.